Word Gems

 K. Thank you – “consonance” literally means “to sound together” or “sounds in harmony.”
 And this is what we feel in the presence of the true mate, a deep resonance or a matching harmonic vibration.
 It just feels really right.

-K. In fact it's "dissonance."
+K. In fact, it's "dissonance."
 And what you just said is one of the greatest life lessons.
 And I now know what I want to say in summary.
 Think back to our discussion on the many “sweet phrases” from the world’s greatest love songs.
 How easy it is to be taken under, go swooning, and lose one's mind with images of “angel baby”, “this magic moment,” and so many more.
 It’s virtually like having too much to drink, the intoxication, the romantic euphoria, is so debilitating.
-And if we had our wits about us during those times of “sexual inebriation,” we might perceive, on a deeper level, “there is no consonance with the whole here.”
+However, if we had our wits about us during those times of “sexual inebriation,” we might perceive, on a deeper level, “there is no consonance with the whole here.”

 K. Most do not understand that “consonance with the whole” not only represents a higher, even more potent, form of sexual attraction, but, when it comes, it does so in a manner that does not shut down one’s critical-thinking faculties.
 In fact, consciousness is elevated.